MattiSG/SemWiktionary/README.md

 - [Ant](http://ant.apache.org) to build this project;
 - this project's source files;
 - a [Wiktionary dump file](http://dumps.wikimedia.org/frwiktionary/latest/) with all articles (direct link for French: [130MB archive](http://dumps.wikimedia.org/frwiktionary/latest/frwiktionary-latest-pages-articles.xml.bz2));
-- around 2 GB of free space (most of it can be reclaimed by deleting the dump file once the database has been populated from it);
+- around 2 GB of free space (three quarters of it can be reclaimed by deleting the dump file once the database has been populated from it);
-- around 12 hours to initialize the database.
+- around 20 hours to initialize the database (_unless you use an already parsed database, see below_).

 ### Database population ###

 **Remember that we are currently offering support only for the French wiktionary**.
 This software has not been tested with any other language.
 You are most welcome to try and give us feedback, though!

+#### Using an already parsed database (recommended) ####

+This is clearly the preferred method, as it will allow you to skip the long task of parsing the wiktionary yourself.
+As long as our servers can handle the load, you can download the [full French wiktionary database](http://dl.mattischneider.fr/semwiktionary/data-v0.1.2.zip) (80 MB ZIP).

+#### Parsing yourself ####

 You will first need to deflate the dump file you previously downloaded, then: